malakabdelbaki/Porsche-ecommerce-website/README.md

 ```

-Then open the folder and type in the following command
+After you are sure of the directory, run the following command
 `npm install`

 To run the project, use the following command